 Students who wish to withdraw from the University must complete an official Withdrawal form, available from the registrar’s office or on the Millersville website in the Student Forms Center.
 This applies to all students, whether withdrawing during or between semesters, regardless of reason for withdrawal.
 Failure to complete this form will jeopardize a student’s chances of future readmission.

-Students who have officially withdrawn from the University and wish to return should contact the admissions office, Lyle Hall, for an application for readmission.
+Students who have officially withdrawn from the University and wish to return should contact the admissions office, Lombardo Welcome Center, for an application for readmission.
 See the Admissions section for more information.

 Other Academic Policies